kemanedonfack/aws-scale-wordpress/README.md

 ### Step 1: Connect to EC2 Instance via SSH

 To configure the `wp-config.php` file, we will first connect to one of the EC2 instances created by the Auto Scaling Group using SSH.
-After having deploy your infrastructure you'll see `aws_access_key.pem` in your terraform directory you'll use it as private key for the ssh connection
+After having deployed your infrastructure you'll see `aws_access_key.pem` in your terraform directory you'll use it as private key for the SSH connection

 ![private-key](./images/private-key.png)